Skip to content

 Rejuvenation à la Bryan Johnson

-Bryan Johnson, the biotech entrepreneur and longevity hacker mentioned above, also relies on a sophisticated longevity plan to reduce his biological age.
-He eats 3 vegan meals and fasts for between 16 and 18 hours a day.
-We have also written about the benefits of a plant-based diet and intermittent fasting in a previous article.
+Bryan Johnson, the biotech entrepreneur and longevity hacker mentioned earlier, also relies on a sophisticated longevity plan to reduce his biological age.
+He eats three vegan meals and fasts for between 16 and 18 hours daily.
+We've also written about the benefits of a plant-based diet and intermittent fasting in a previous post.

-Johnson's diet consists of large amounts of high-fiber fruits and vegetables and plant-based protein.
-In addition, he takes an incredible 111 nutritional supplements every day!
-His daily supplement routine includes: vitamin D, omega-3 fatty acids, NAD precursors, Calcium Alphaketoglutarate or glucosamine.
+Johnson's diet consists of large amounts of fiber-rich fruits and vegetables and plant-based protein.
+He also takes an incredible 111 supplements daily!
+His daily supplement routine includes, among others: Vitamin D, Omega-3 fatty acids, NAD precursors, Calcium Alphaketoglutarate or Glucosamine.

 Did you know?
 Blood for rejuvenation – this questionable method was tested on mice by scientists at Harvard and Duke University.
-The bloodstreams of young mice were connected to those of older mice – in technical jargon, parabiosis For the first time, it was shown that in addition to a improved stem cell function, increased cognitive performance, and the epigenetic age of the old mice could also be reducedThis led to the old mice living longer and being in better health.
-The task of the research is now to find out which factors in the blood of the young mice are responsible for the decline in biological age.
+The bloodstreams of young mice were connected to those of older mice – in technical jargon, Parabiosis For the first time, it was shown that in addition to a improved stem cell function, increased cognitive performance, and the epigenetic age of the old mice could also be reducedThis led to longer lifespans and improved health in the older mice.
+The task of research now is to determine which factors in the blood of the young mice are responsible for the decline in biological age.

 NAD boosters, SIRT1 activators and spermidine – how longevity molecules affect aging

-In a very extensive paper the well-known aging researcher Dr. David Sinclair described the molecular processes behind aging and gave a summary of the studies on epigenetic age reversal.
-He describes four stages in the life of a cell:
+In a very extensive paper the well-known aging researcher Dr. David Sinclair He described the molecular processes behind aging and summarized studies on epigenetic age reversal.
+He described four stages in the life of a cell:

 • A2: Aged cell: The cell is aged and no longer functional